pipelinelabo/datalaiq-wiki/gui/gui.md

 ![](menu.png)

-This menu is used to access all the primary functionalities of Gravwell, including dashboards, the query library, and playbooks.
+This menu is used to access all the primary functionalities of DatalaiQ, including dashboards, the query library, and playbooks.
 Note that several items within the menu are actually sub-menus, which can be expanded to show additional options:

 ![](menu-expanded.png)